myles-parfeniuk/esp32_BNO08x/README.md

 ## Unit Tests
 A basic unit testing suite is included with this library, but it is very rudimentary.
-It can be used to verify some of the basic features of a BNO08x device.
+It can be used to verify some of the basic features of a BNO08x device and this library.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Running Tests